 These symptoms are visible usually for 5 to 7 days, but the joint pain generally lasts longer.
 Some people may be more affected by the disease, such as infants, elderly people aged 65 years or over and those with other medical conditions such as diabetes, high blood pressure or heart disease.
 Such people should consult the doctor immediately upon the appearance of Chikungunya and should be treated with caution.

-What are the possible treatment and prevention of Chikungunya?
+What are the possible treatment and prevention?

 It is important to consult a doctor when suffering from Chikungunya.
 Chikungunya can be handled with some home-remedies as well because medicinally it cannot be cured.
 Medicines are used to suppress and manage the symptoms.
 Along with taking drugs prescribed by the doctor, a patient should adopt the following measures: